ren-andy/FolderGenerator/README.md

-#Directory Generator
+# Directory Generator

 Generates multiple folders in current directory or specified path.

-Made this to avoid manually creating a ton of folders to organize school work and PD assignments.
+Made this to avoid manually creating a million <<excessive amount>> folders to organize school work and PD assignments.